dragos-niculescu/ietf2015/README.md

 #### data collection

-As can be gathered from the above crontab script, data collection means downloading 2MB chunks every 2 minutes across each interface and using MPTCP.
-Logs of these transfers are periodically updated to mobil4.org.
+As can be gathered from the above crontab script, data collection means downloading 2MB chunks every 2 minutes across each interface with legacy TCP, and using MPTCP.
+Logs of these transfers are periodically updated to http://mobil4.org.
 Consult the script /sbin/measure_bw.sh for details.

 #### revert laptop to original state